Welter 2022

 2024

-Please join us as we celebrate a year of open government and free speech successes and honor Sally Sierer Bethea as our 2024 Charles L. Weltner Freedom of Information Award honoree.
-As the Chattahoochee’s first riverkeeper, Bethea leveraged Sunshine Laws and the collective power of the people and press to create positive environmental change.
+We were thrilled to celebrate GFAF’s 30th anniversary and honor Sally Sierer Bethea as our 2024 Charles L. Weltner Freedom of Information Award honoree at our 22nd Weltner Banquet on Oct.
+21, 2024, at the Emory Conference Center in Atlanta.
+As keynote speaker, Bethea shared stories of how, as the first Chattahoochee Riverkeeper, she leveraged Sunshine Laws and the collective power of the people and press to create positive environmental change.
+Former Georgia Gov. Roy Barnes introduced Bethea at the banquet.

 About the Award